htothenan1/htothenan1/README.md

 - 👋 Hi, I’m Hernan!
-- 👀 I’m passionate about front end development
+- 👀 I’m passionate about solving world issues with my heart and my brain
 - 📫 How to reach me: hberisso1@gmail.com